New tools to improve performance

 “By using this tool, you can see if their query matches your blog title, and if not, adjust it to better target your ideal customers.”

-*Editor’s note: Keep track of your Google Search Console data, and visualize your most important metrics in one place, with our Google Search Console dashboard.
+*Editor’s note: Keep track of your Google Search Console data, and visualize your most important metrics in one place, with our Google Organic Search Performance dashboard.
 It’s a great way to track (and improve) the CTR of your content:

 As you can see, the click-through rate of your blog post is something you should be keeping an eye on, and constantly working to improve.